Do Pitbull Puppies’ Coat Change Color As They Grow?

 A (agouti) locus

-This locus is responsible to balance and switching between the two pigments (eumelanin and phaeomelanin) which create the different coat patterns.
+This locus is responsible for balancing and switching between the two pigments (eumelanin and phaeomelanin), which creates different coat patterns.

 E (extension) locus